 Remember, while header tags are powerful SEO tools, they should primarily serve your readers.
 Use them to create a logical, easy-to-follow structure that enhances the user experience, and the SEO benefits will naturally follow.

-Why are Header Tags Important for SEO?
+Why Are Header Tags Important for SEO?

 Header tags play a crucial role in SEO, serving as powerful tools for enhancing both content discoverability and user engagement.
 Their importance extends beyond mere structuring, directly impacting how search engines interpret and rank your content, as well as how users interact with it.